 This year for Cork City Marathon 2022 we want to create a more sustainable and environmentally friendly marathon.
 We are passionate about making the earth a priority.

 We are committed to reducing our waste, using green suppliers where possible and using environmentally friendly, compostable materials for our race.
-This year we came up with the initiative for participants to plant a tree instead of taking a t-shirt which will continue for the future.
+This year we came up with the initiative for participants to help to plant a tree instead of taking a t-shirt which will continue for the future.

 Making a t-shirt has a significant environmental impact.
 A single cotton t-shirt requires the same amount of water that a human drinks in 2.5 years, as well as over 2kg of eCO2.
 All of those precious resources will have been wasted if it is never worn.
 Technical t-shirts are synthetic clothes, they are made of materials like polyester, which generate tiny plastic fibres when washed, which eventually flow into rivers and the sea.
 Research suggests that synthetic fabrics are responsible for up to 35% of all the microplastics polluting the ocean.